syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 notes:
 - type: text
   contents: |-
-    You have seen how requesting a custom resource of type Website can trigger the controller application.
+    You have seen how requesting a custom resource of type Website can trigger the controller.

-    Now it is time to make the Website CRD truly custom and have the controller use the custom data provided as a part of the CRD spec.
+    Now it is time to make the Website CRD truly custom and have the controller use the custom data that is provided as a part of the CRD spec.

     **In this challenge you will:**
     * Introduce a new CRD field
     * Reinstall the now updated CRD into Kubernetes
     * Reference the CRD field in the controller
-    * Run the updated controller application to test local changes
+    * Run the updated controller to test local changes
 tabs:
 - title: K8s Shell
   type: terminal